Aircoookie/WLED/usermods/Animated_Staircase/README.md

 This usermod makes your staircase look cool by illuminating it with an animation.
 It uses PIR or ultrasonic sensors at the top and bottom of your stairs to:

-- Light up the steps in the direction you're your walking.
+- Light up the steps in the direction you're walking.
 - Switch off the steps after you, in the direction of the last detected movement.
 - Always switch on when one of the sensors detects movement, even if an effect is still running.
 It can gracefully handle multiple people on the stairs.